sourcegraph/sourcegraph-public-snapshot/dev/depgraph/README.md

 ## Running

 **From the root of the repository**, run `./dev/depgraph/depgraph {subcommand}` to analyze the Sourcegraph package dependency graph.
-The analyzed package dependency graph will be cached in a file `dep-cache.temp`.
+The analyzed package dependency graph will be cached in a file `depgraph.cache`.
 Remove this file to trigger a fresh package analysis.

 ### Commands